 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 50.2%
+line, this neighborhood has a higher rate of childhood poverty than 52.4%

 The Neighbors: Occupations